 A great way to test the traction of a pair of shoes, once you have them before you, is to pour some soapy water or an oily substance onto a hard surface.
 Most poorly manufactured shoes will not pass this test.
 Dress shoes with good traction will present you no trouble walking on even wet, hard surfaces.

 Another key characteristic to keep in mind when analyzing the traction of a prospective new pair of dress shoes is what method is used to affix the sole to the shoe.

-Welted and other forms stitching normally indicate a higher quality, and thus a longer lasting shoe, however, this comes at a much higher cost.
-Most manufacturers who have taken the extra steps of stitching their soles and shoe together will normally have ensured that the under sole has good traction as well.
+Welted and other forms of stitching usually indicate higher quality, and thus a longer-lasting shoe, however, this generally comes at a higher cost.
+Most manufacturers who have taken the extra steps of stitching their soles and shoe together will typically have ensured that the under sole has good traction as well.

 Characteristics of Non-slip Inners

 The soles of any non-slip shoes need to be specifically designed to be non-slip, and this counts for both the under sole’s traction and the non-slip nature of the inner design.
 The inners of most dress shoes are removable, which can create quite an uncomfortable obstacle if the shoes are not form-fitting.